identity-com/docs/showcase/README.md

 ## Cryptid Wallet UI

-We can achieve the same controller relationship as above, by adding our cryptid UI wallet as a controller to the account created above.
+We can achieve the same controller relationship as above, by adding our Cryptid UI wallet as a controller to the account created above.

 - Visit [http://cryptid.identity.com](http://cryptid.identity.com)
-- Create a new cryptid account by connecting a wallet
+- Create a new Cryptid account by connecting a wallet
 - Airdrop using UI

 ```shell